kshaa/interactive-template/README.md

 See `/examples` folder to see the results of the above ^

 # Notes
-- Nothing is guaranteed.
+- Nothing is guaranteed
-- This code might catch fire.
+- This code might catch fire

-- Nested template folder structure isn't supported.
+- Nested template folder structure isn't supported
+- Constants aren't supported
+- Single file templating isn't supported

 - A better version of this has probably already been coded by someone else
 - Mustache.js's interpolation notation {{}} has been replaced with <%%>
 - If an error appears and it's stack seems cropped, run node w/ `--stack-trace-limit=1000`